rust-lang/rfcs/text/0000-std-aware-cargo.md

 Another option in this area is to force the use of profile overrides, as specified by [RFC2822](https://github.com/rust-lang/rfcs/blob/master/text/2282-profile-dependencies.md).

+## Should providing a custom `core` or `std` require a nightly compiler?

+It is currently unknown whether it is possible to provide a custom version of `core` or `std` without unstable features, as there are some compiler intrinsics and "magic" that are necessary (the format macros and box keyword come to mind).

+I initially wrote the RFC in this manner, however I was later convinced this was not possible to do.

+I am of the opinion that if you could, then it should be allowed to use a stable compiler, but that might be too theoretical for this RFC.

+We could also move forward with the current restriction to nightly, and allow that to be lifted later by a follow-on RFC if this is possible and necessary.

+## Should we allow configurable `core` and `std`

+If we are to uphold stability guarantees for all configurations of `core` and `std`, this could require testing 2^(n+m) versions of Rust, where `n` is the number of `core` features, and `m` is the number of `std` features.
+This would have a negative impact on CI times.

 # Future possibilities
 [future-possibilities]: #future-possibilities

 ## Unified `core` and `std`

-With the mechanisms specified above, it could be possible to remove the concept of `core` and `std` from the user, leaving only `core`.
+With the mechanisms specified above, it could be possible to remove the concept of `core` and `std` from the user, leaving only `std`.

 By using stable feature flags for `std`, we could say that `std` as a crate with `default-features = false` would essentially be `no_core`, or with `features = ["core"]`, we would be the same as `no_std`.